just-rails/just-rails-web/README.md

 Nowadays, most of the information available about Ruby on Rails on the web is aimed at beginners, and most of it is in the form of blog posts and articles.
 The former creates an undue focus in the community on beginner-level concepts, and the latter encourages a combative and sensational style of writing.

-The combined effect of this is what I call "Rails: The Good Parts" - an environment where the loudest voices are the ones which most convincingly oppose conventional wisdom on topics popular among Rails novices.
+The combined effect of this is an environment where the loudest voices are the ones which most convincingly oppose conventional wisdom on topics popular among Rails novices.